sheadawson/silverstripe-blocks/README.md

 ### Add Blocks to a page in the CMS

-You will now be able to add Blocks to Pages and "Global Blocks" to SiteConfig (or Sites if using [Multisites](https://github.com/sheadawson/silverstripe-multisites)).
+You will now be able to add Blocks to Pages.
 You can also define "BlockSets" in the Blocks model admin.
 BlockSets can be used to apply a common collection of blocks to pages that match the criteria you define on the set.

 #### ContentBlock Example
 ```php